Adam Hartstone-Rose

 Publications

-- Commentary: The missing sabertooth baculum-At what point might the absence of evidence reasonably be considered evidence of absence? , ANATOMICAL RECORD-ADVANCES IN INTEGRATIVE ANATOMY AND EVOLUTIONARY BIOLOGY (2025)
+- Commentary: The missing sabertooth baculum—At what point might the absence of evidence reasonably be considered evidence of absence? , The Anatomical Record (2025)

-- Commentary: What's so interesting about sabertooths? , ANATOMICAL RECORD-ADVANCES IN INTEGRATIVE ANATOMY AND EVOLUTIONARY BIOLOGY (2025)
+- Commentary: What's so interesting about sabertooths? , The Anatomical Record (2025)

 - Exploring Demodex Mites on Captive Lemurs (Class: Arachnida , National Conference on Undergraduate Research (NCUR) (2025)